 Let’s get the bad news over first: Wind Across the Everglades bears deep scars from editorial hacking and post-production cheapness.
 The music is patchy and several performances use very artificial-sounding dubbed voices, mixed discordantly against natural performances.
 People speak and no sound comes from their mouths.
 Wild lines are constantly being dubbed in to rescue the continuity.
 An Indian’s widow, finding Murdock sick and weak, says that she’ll take him to her people — but we never get there.
 Many of the film’s supporting performances seem to have been left on the cutting room floor.
 Cottonmouth’s gang includes eight or nine distinctive characters played by special talents — the famed circus clown Emmett Kelly, and Peter Falk in his first film.
 But editorial cuts keep them in the background.
 Cottonmouth is shadowed by a blonde boy with a perpetual grin on his face.
 One must pay attention to discover that he’s the poacher’s son, and not a gay companion.

 The film does no favors for Shulberg’s discovery Chana Eden, a strikingly beautiful former airline hostess from Israel.
 Her impressive performance as Naomi was greatly cut back, like everything in Everglades not directly related to the Walt-Cottonmouth conflict.
-Viewers might not realize that Naomi and her father Aaron are Jewish refugees, not even after she gives Walt the gift of a Star of David medallion.
+Viewers might not realize that Naomi and her father Aaron are Jewish refugees, not even after she gives Walt a Star of David medallion as a gift.

 The final editorial on the independent production was done by studio cutters under Warners’ Rudi Fehr, who didn’t waste time with artistic decisions: a three-hour rough cut came down to just 93 minutes.
 What’s there is very good, and counter to the claims of the producers, it has the vitality of some of Ray’s best work.
 The anything-goes community of Miami circa 1900 is sort of a final frontier for wild types, immigrants, and fugitives.
 Walt Murdock’s nature-loving activist fits in well with these eccentrics, which is all for the better: only an idealist could go up against the murderers of the swamp in such good spirits.
 Christopher Plummer replaced Ben Gazarra at the last minute but proves to be perfect casting.
 Plummer has the wicked sense of humor required to voluntarily play drinking games while under a sentence of death.
 The story has great fun with the pack of hypocrites in town, that market the feathers smuggled in by Cottonmouth’s men — one very good gag has Walt discover a shipment of contraband plumage being smuggled into town in sick man’s mattress.